Memory Management in Operating Systems

 The operating system is responsible for managing the available memory, ensuring that programs and processes can run smoothly, and preventing data corruption.

-In the mono programming or uni programming system, the main memory divided into two parts, one for the operating system and another for the job who is currently executing.
+In the mono programming or uni programming system, the main memory is divided into two parts, one for the operating system and another for the job that is currently executing.
 Consider the following figure.

 Here partition B is allowed for the user process.
-But some part of the partition B wasted.
-Blocked lines are indicating the wastage of memory in the above figure.
+But some part of the partition B was wasted.
+Blocked lines indicate the wastage of memory in the above figure.

 Efficient memory management is possible with multiprogramming.
 A few processes are in the main memory, and the remaining process is waiting for I/O. That’s why the processor will be idle.
 Thus memory needs to be allocated efficiently to send as many as processes into it.